nikkorap/NOLiveryPlus/README.md

 	* Only 1 prefab per bundle is allowed.

 4. **Build & Export**:
+	* Clear the folder `LiveryPlus/Assets/AssetBundles` or unity might not actually build or update it.
 	* In Unity's top bar menu, click `liveryplus -> Build AssetBundle`.
-	* Locate your file in the unity project folder: LiveryPlus/Assets/AssetBundles/<yourliveryfilename>.liveryplus
+	* Locate your file in the unity project folder: `LiveryPlus/Assets/AssetBundles/<yourliveryfilename>.liveryplus`

 Your liverybundle file is now ready.
 Put it in the same folder as the bepinex mod `liveryplus.dll`